SFDO-Tooling/CumulusCI/docs/metadata_etl.md

-This task would retrieve the existing `Case.Status` picklist value set from the org, add the `New_Value` entry to it, and redeploy the modified metadata - ensuring that the application\'s needs are met with a safe, minimal intervention in the target org.
+This task would retrieve the existing `Case.Status` picklist value set from the org, add the `New_Value` entry to it, and redeploy the modified metadata - ensuring that the application's needs are met with a safe, minimal intervention in the target org.

 ## Standard Metadata ETL Tasks